SathwikaKarre/pythonscript-projects/AWS_config_lambda_python/lambda_function_permissions.md

-Below are the permissions that you need to grant to the role that executes the lambda function used in the project.
+Enable the permissions that you need to grant to the role that executes the lambda function used in the project.